About This Course

 - Optional Costs: these depend on your choice of modules or activity and they are shown to give you an indication of the optional costs that may arise to make sure your choice is as informed as possible.
 These can include graduation events for your course, optional field trips, Welcome Week trips.

-All Music courses: the ability to read staff notation is required.
-Points from grade examinations are taken into consideration where appropriate, although are not normally included in the offer.
+For all Music courses the ability to read staff notation is required.
+Points from grade examinations are taken into consideration where appropriate, but are not normally included in the offer.

-- A-levels: Grade B Music*; History preferred but not required; General Studies and Key Skills not normally accepted.
+- A Levels: including grade B Music.** History or Archaeology preferred but not required.
+General Studies and Key Skills not normally accepted.

-- BTEC National/Extended Diploma in Music: MMM - DDM (including a unit demonstrating the ability to read staff notation - or see*)
+- BTEC National Extended Diploma in Music: DMM - DDM (including a unit demonstrating the ability to read staff notation - or see**)

 General University Requirements